zaborowska/documentation/Geant_in_FCCSW.md

   The fast simulation model needs to be attached to a G4Region object.
 That G4Region can contain one or many logical volumes (parts of the detector).

-  Currently a fast simulation model FastSimModelTracker (GeantSim/GeantFast/GeantFast/FastSimModelTracker.h) will be created and attached automatically for every G4LogicalVolume that contains 'tracker' in its name in DD4hep geometry constructor (with the intermidiate step of creating the G4Region).
-Work in progress to change that to be more customizable (in particular set from xml file).
+  Currently a fast simulation model FastSimModelTracker (GeantSim/GeantFast/GeantFast/FastSimModelTracker.h) will be created and attached automatically for every G4LogicalVolume that contains 'tracker' in its name in DD4hep geometry constructor (with the intermediate step of creating the G4Region).
+Work in progress to change that to be easier to modify (in particular set from xml file).

 ### 3.3.
 Physics List

 Geant simulation requires the particles and processes definitions - the so-called physics list.
 The currently used physics list is FTFP_BERT, which is recommended by Geant4 for HEP.

-  * additionaly for fast simulation:
+  * additionally for fast simulation:
      - "Coupled Transportation" is used which allows to invoke G4PathFinder which propagates the particle in the magnetic field.
      It is used within fast simulation model for tracker to compute the exit position of a particle from the volume (taking the momentum from the entrance to the tracker volume).
      - FastSimPhysics is registered as an additional process (GeantSim/GeantFast/GeantFast/FastSimPhysics.h).
 It attaches the fast simulation manager process to ALL the particles.
 That means that along with the standard processes such as transportation, multiple scattering etc. the particle can encounter 'fast simulation' process.
-That happens if a particle enters a volume with fast simulation model attached and if that particle fullfils trigger conditions (is charged in case of FastSimModelTracker).
+That happens if a particle enters a volume with fast simulation model attached and if that particle fulfils trigger conditions (is charged in case of FastSimModelTracker).

      Details may be found at
                 http://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/ForApplicationDeveloper/html/ch05s02.html#sect.PhysProc.Param